SpenceKonde/DxCore/megaavr/extras/Errata.md

 * SLPCTRL.CTRLA
   * Insert a NOP instruction before writing to SLPCTRL.CTRLA

 Take a minute to read that again if this is the first time you've seen it.
 At first glance, this bug is SCARY AS HELL.
 But obviously, in reality, it is not, because this errata is present on the first modern AVRs released, the 412 and company.
 And the errata for the most recent, the EA-series.
 It is all but certain that every tinyAVR has the same bug, and the mega0's.
-The Dx's may be spared - but I doubt it (there are two branches of the AVR family tree, yasee, Dx-series and everything else).
+DX's confirmed to be effected.
+The bug looks like a terrifying one that would destroy all functionality when it manifest.
+Yet it went unnoticed for years.
+How could that be?
+As you think about it more deeply, you realize that it's actually very hard to manifest accidentally unless you're either doing something idiotic that you think is clever

 The more you think about it the wackier it seems that anyone would ever encounter the bug.
 First the window is narrow - a single clock cycle.
 The pattern is also odd.
 ST/STD to dataspace address > 0x0040; Then, you *immediately, in the next clock cycle* are writing to a non-"special" memory address below 0x60 (why 0x60?
 Bug probably arises from bungled handling of IO space.
 IO space is addressed from 0x00 through 0x3F with in and out, as always, but this is now mapped to the dataspace at 0x0000-0x003F, while on classic, the *working registers* were *mapped to the dataspace* at 0x0000 - 0x001F, and the I/O registers were located at 0x20-0x5F.
 And xMega had this feature that made access to IO space faster via if you were pointing to an I/O register.
-It's a dumb feature, we didn't get it, you don't need it, and if you find yourself accessing the IO space with a pointer you need to stop and ask wtf you're doing.
+It's a dumb feature, we didn't get it, you don't need it, and if you find yourself accessing the IO space with a pointer, the concern should be WTF you are attempting to do and why you think that is a good way to get there.
+Don't ever do that., .
 Same goes for using STS to access the IO space.
-Out and STS both require the address known at compile time, STS just takes twice as much flash and twice as many clocks and is just bad.
+Out and STS both require the address known at compile time, STS just takes twice as much flash and twice as many clocks - hardly a winning proposition (the IN and OUT instructions are limited 0x00 to 0x3F for target memory address, while LDS and STS have a range of the entire data space (at a cost of a second word and an extra clock (2 extra for LDS), and ld and st are only better when you're doing pointer-like access, and IME the compiler isn't good at recognizing that either.

-### Vector Table is Wrong on early AVR32DA
+### Vector Table is Wrong on very early AVR32DA, some of which still escape into the wild.
 Remember how the ATmega808 and 809 had 4-byte interrupt vectors in hardware, but for a while the toolchain tried to generate 2-byte vector tables for it and interrupts didn't work?
 Well this was worse: It was the other way around!
 Not only does the toolchain generate binaries that don't work, it cannot be fixed with a toolchain update, because the hardware only did a 2-byte vector which couldn't reach the whole flash. **Impacted AVR32DA parts are not usable**.
 They were recalled, and were only available for a short time and if anyone has impacted parts, they can get replacements through support - not that I think it would be worth the it would take  according to a Microchip employee posting on the AVRFreaks forum.
 It appears that they have decided to pretend this never happened - the fact that they shipped product with a bug that renders them completely unusable is still not mentioned on the silicon errata (and was fixed without incrementing the silicon revision - does that mean that 2-byte vs 4-byte vectors is set at factory calibration?
 Or that they were just trying to hush this one up).
 It really raises some questions about their test procedures (They produced a new chip, packaged them, and shipped them, advertising them as fit for use in life safety critical applications without having tested even trying to run the equivalent of blink on them? - AND it was a screwup that they did the opposite of on the smallest flash version of the prior product line, so they should have been specifically checking for this.
 It does seem to have woken up their QA people - ever since then, there have been more delays, and shorter errata lists for new parts).
 Effected chips were pulled and did not become available again for several months.
-If you bought DA32 chips in the fall of '20 and they don't work right, this is why
+If you bought DA32 chips in the fall of '20 and they don't work right, this is why.

+Might be worth also noting that while there were tiny2's with 8k flash (though they also have a toolchain bug specific to their 8k-flash-ness), and Microchip has canceled the AVR8EA and AVR8EB.
+I don't think our new overlords are much impressed with 8k AVRs,

 ### ADC disables digital input
 *If an input pin is selected to be analog input, the digital input function for those pins is automatically disabled*